v-oss891/finance-dashboard/README.md

 # 💰 Finance Dashboard

-A modern and responsive **Finance Dashboard Web Application** built using React.
+A modern, scalable **Finance Dashboard Web Application** built with React and TypeScript.
-It helps users track expenses, visualize financial data, and manage spending efficiently with a clean and intuitive interface.
+It enables users to track expenses, visualize financial data, and gain insights through an intuitive and high-performance interface.

 ---